SanderMertens/flecs/docs/FlecsRemoteApi.md

 #### Examples

-In this example, `Mass` is a component with reflection data, `(Identifier, Name)` is a pair component without reflection data, and `(Description, Color)` is a pair component with reflection data.
+In this example, `Mass` is a component with reflection data, `Position` is a pair component without reflection data, and `(Description, Color)` is a pair component with reflection data.

 <div class="flecs-snippet-tabs">
 <ul>